Film: Poolhall Junkies

 - Chekhov's Gunman: Uncle Mike and Chico.

-- Common Knowledge: Pretty much everything out of Max's mouth.
+- Common Knowledge: In-universe.
+Pretty much everything out of Max's mouth.
 The most typical response from his friends is to ask him Where do you get this shit?!

 - Evil Lawyer Joke: Told by a lawyer, no less.